 A limited number of places are still available.
 For details,

-e-mail Ray Robertson
+e-mail Ray Robertson or visit the

 AppleScript Pro Sessions Web site.